Before we jump into the explanation of how you can recover deleted Sharepoint file, let’s quickly set something straight.

 - The ability to restore files has an expiration date.
 In the case of the second-stage Recycle Bin, its retention time is 93 days maximum.
 Note that your admin might’ve chosen any other (shorter) number.
 After that period, the file will be erased and accessible only through your admin panel in the site collection Recycle Bin.

-How to restore a file from the second-stage Recycle Bin
+How to recover deleted files in SharePoint online from the second-stage Recycle Bin

 All files that have been deleted or automatically erased from a first-stage Recycle Bin of a SharePoint site are sent to the second-stage (or site collection) Recycle Bin.
 It can be accessed and restored only by the site administrator.